ANA Special Operations Command

+History

+During its existence it was stated that the ANA Special Operations Command comprised "only seven percent of the Afghan defence and security forces."
+But this represented the total of the ANASOC according to the Afghan Tashkil, the Table of Organisation and Equipment - the official number of people funded for the Armed Forces.
+So this could have been a wishful exaggeration.
+The real number could've been as high as 40 percent, since the problem of ghost soldiers was rampant in the Afghan National Army, with the some estimates putting the ANA at at least a 40 percent manpower deficit.
+One Afghan lawmaker claimed "When we say we have 100 soldiers on the battlefield, in reality it is just 30 or 40.
+And this creates the potential for huge catastrophes when the enemy attacks."
+Afghanistan's ex-finance minister Khalid Payenda told the BBC that most of the 300,000 troops and police on the government's books did not exist, stating that the real size of the ANA could've been as low as 50,000 men and women.

-The ANA commandos comprised only seven percent of the Afghan defence and security forces, however they may have fought in 70 percent to 80 percent of the fighting during the War in Afghanistan.
+This reality puts major pressure on ANASOC, which is stated to have fought in 70 percent to 80 percent of the fighting during the War in Afghanistan.

 Predecessors

-Afghan Army special forces date their history to the 1970s at least.
-There were several elite army units in the 1970s, for instance, the 26th Airborne Battalion, 444th, 37th and 38th Commando Brigades.
-Urban writes that a unit designated the 26th Airborne Regiment, upgraded from the 262nd Airborne Battalion, was stationed at Bala Hissar fort in Kabul until 1980, but was subsequently moved to Bagram and reformed.
-The 26th Airborne Battalion proved politically unreliable, and in 1980 they initiated a rebellion against the PDPA government.

-The Commando Brigades were, in contrast, considered reliable and were used as mobile strike forces until they sustained excessive casualties.
-Insurgents ambushed and inflicted heavy casualties on the 38th Commando Brigade during the Second Battle of Zhawar in Paktika Province in May 1983.
-After sustaining heavy casualties the commando brigades were turned into battalions.

 Creation of the Commandos

+In November 2006, a battalion of soldiers from the Afghan Army's 201st Corps was selected to be the first to go through commando training, because it had high morale compared to other units.
+The battalion was led by Lt.
+Col. Mohammad Farid Ahmadi.

 In July 2007, the ANA graduated its first commandos, intended to form a battalion.
 The commandos underwent a grueling three-month course being trained by the United States Army Special Forces ("Green Berets").
-They were fully equipped with U.S. equipment, and received specialized light infantry training with the capability to conduct raids, direct action, and reconnaissance.
-They also provided a centrally held rapid reaction force for the Afghan government.
+They were fully equipped with U.S. equipment, and received specialized light infantry training with the capability to conduct combat and patrolling in urban areas, commando style raids, defusing and disposal of bombs and land mines, fast tactical shooting, hand-to-hand combat, infiltrate the area with a helicopter, reconnaissance, SERE, small unit tactics for fighting in desert and mountain terrain, and tactical emergency medical.
+They also provided a centrally held rapid reaction force (RRF) for the Afghan government.

 Training was conducted at the Morehead Commando Training Center (Rish Khor camp), a former Taliban training compound located 6 mi south of Kabul.
 The camp was reported as being in either Wardak Province or Kabul Province.
 Supply, logistics and operations training was conducted by mentors from Combined Security Transition Command-Afghanistan, United States Special Operations Forces, French Special Forces, and ANA Commando personnel themselves.
 The first ANA Commando Kandak graduated on July 24, 2007, with Colonel Fareed Ahmadi as the Kandak commander.

+The unit drew personnel from all over Afghanistan from various Afghan Army units, taking in prospective Pashtuns, Tajik, Hazara, Uzbek and Turkmen to prevent forms of tribal allegiance and bias.

+3rd Special Forces Group and 7th Special Forces Group rotated responsibility to train and advise in Afghanistan.